-Algorithms for discretization in geographical and spectral domain
+Algorithm for discretization in geographical domain

-The simulation time and accuracy can be controlled by specifying the order of the numerical schemes which are used in the numerical calculations.
-The schemes for discretization in the geographical domain and the spectral domain can be specified.
+The simulation time and accuracy can be controlled by specifying the order of the numerical scheme which is used in the numerical calculations.
+The schemes for discretization in the geographical domain can be specified.
 You can select either a lower order scheme (first order) or a higher order scheme.
 The lower order scheme is faster, but less accurate.
 For more details on the numerical solution techniques, see the Scientific documentation.

-Modified Newton\Raphson iteration
+Modified Newton Raphson iteration